 Ellsworth is a somewhat small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Maine.
 With a population of 7,857 people and two constituent neighborhoods, Ellsworth is the 39th largest community in Maine.

-Unlike some cities, Ellsworth isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Ellsworth are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Ellsworth is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Ellsworth is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Ellsworth who work in office and administrative support (16.07%), sales jobs (11.14%), and management occupations (9.97%).

 The per capita income in Ellsworth in 2010 was $26,016, which is upper middle income relative to Maine and the nation.
 This equates to an annual income of $104,064 for a family of four.
 However, Ellsworth contains both very wealthy and poor people as well.

 The people who call Ellsworth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ellsworth residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Ellsworth include Irish, German, French , and Italian.

 The most common language spoken in Ellsworth is English.
 Other important languages spoken here include Spanish and French.